 Reduce accounting costs

-With consolidated invoicing and a credit from us, you can reduce the number of invoices to 1 yearly, 4 quarterly or 12 monthly invoices.
+With consolidated invoicing and a credit from us, you can reduce the number of invoices to 1 yearly or 12 monthly invoices.
 Fewer invoices means less stress finding receipts, and saves costs in your accounting department.

 Regular bank transfers have no protection